Llandaff Cathedral: Architecture

 In 1941, a parachute mine exploded near the south aisle of the cathedral, resulting in the roof of the nave collapsing and the shattering of the windows.
 Charles Nicholson was hired to rebuild the roof, and made the decision to remove the altarpiece that Rossetti had added to the north aisle.
 In 1949, Nicholson was replaced with George Pace of York, who in coordination with the dean at the time, Glyn Simon, saw a number of improvements in the modern style, though many fittings were clearly still influenced by the Gothic.

-The material of the church which remains from the medieval period is primarily Somerset Dundry stone, though Sutton stone and local blue lias also make up the stonework, with the latter constituting most of the stonework done in the post-Reformation period.
-The work done on the church since World War II is primarily concrete and Pennant sandstone.
+The material of the church which remains from the medieval period is primarily Somerset Dundry stone, though Sutton stone and local blue lias also make up the stonework, with the latter constituting most of the stonework dating from the post-Reformation period.
+The work done on the church since World War II is primarily of concrete and Pennant sandstone.
 The roofs, added in the post-war period, are made of Welsh slate and lead.
 The West front of the cathedral is gabled along its length and contains the grand central doorway, higher in level than the floor of the nave.
 It is described as being "double lobed" with an "arched head with continuous chamfer outline, colonnettes and dripmould".

-The south side of the nave is characterized by eight bays with stepped buttresses between them, with aisle windows featuring reticulated heads.
-At the side of the south aisle of the sanctuary is Chapter House, a small, two-story square building.
-It dates to the mid 13th century and is made from Chipping Camden and Bath limestone, with some local red sandstone from Radyr.
+The south side of the nave is characterised by eight bays with stepped buttresses between them, with aisle windows featuring reticulated heads.
+At the side of the south aisle of the sanctuary is the Chapter House, a small, two-storey square building.
+It dates to the mid 13th century and is made from Chipping Campden and Bath limestone, with some local red sandstone from Radyr.
 The octagonal roof was the brainchild of Prichard, though it was lowered in pitch by Pace and later worked on by Donald Buttress.
 The buttresses of the building are made from ashlar.
 The seven stained-glass roundels are of 16th-century Flemish origin.
 In the interior is a pulpit featuring Moses.
 Also of note is the St David's Chapel, added by George Pace in 1953–1956, which is accessed through the Norman north door of the cathedral.